Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 we introduce the interface of the data object we want to clarify this distinction:

 * :doxy:`Data` can store arbitrary data.
-The data class takes the general role of an ``std::vector`` only adapted to the special needs for fast computation in a machine learning environment.
+The data class takes the general role of a ``std::vector`` only adapted to the special needs for fast computation in a machine learning environment.

 * :doxy:`UnlabeledData` represents input data which is not labeled.